tttmmmyyyy/fixlang/BuiltinLibraries.md

 Get command line arguments.

 #### `input_line : IO String`
 Read a line from stdin.
-If some error occurr, this function aborts.
+If some error occurr, this function aborts the program.
 If you want to handle errors, use `read_line(stdin)` instead.

 #### `is_eof : IOHandle -> IO Bool`